george-probably/probably.blog/Weblog/Posts/2025/01/25 - Im Tired.md

 I get it, it's `#NotAllMen` , but it is a SHOCKINGLY large number of us.
 It's a deep-rooted fear that by giving rights to others will lead to less rights for themselves.
 A meritocracy doesn't mean equal outcomes, it means equal opportunities.

 The reaction of men when the roles are reversed often tells you a lot about their character (think dads who do the school run, and are not part of the "in" crowd of mums).
 Alternatively, Ghetts, who raps ["It's ironic boys havin' daughters made us real men"](https://song.link/gb/i/1711311769).

 ---

-I'm Tired.
-Tired of not knowing who I am.
-It would be so much simpler to just be British, or just be Georgian.
-Instead it feels like I'm not enough of either of those, and I'm instead stuck in the middle.
-My previous lives, meeting so many amazing people, making so many incredible friends.
-It doesn't feel like I've made more friends than most, it feels like I've lost more.
-I have a long list of people I've slowly lost touch with, the waves of life pushing us apart.

-It's no one's fault, it's just what happens when you're not forced to see people every day.
-Like when you leave a job, and everyone tells you "Stay in touch!", knowing full well that you will likely never talk to most of those people ever again.
-It's a white lie we tell ourselves to mask the painful truth.

----